Notice of Intimation for Home Loan: What is it and Why is it Important?

 A step-by-step guide to filing a Notice of Intimation for a home loan electronically.

-If you’re considering e-filing a Notice of Intimation (NoI) for your home loan, this guide will walk you through the steps.
+If you’re considering e-filing a Notice of Intimation (NOI) for your home loan, this guide will walk you through the steps.
 By following these simple steps, you can ensure that the process is completed accurately and without any complications:

-• To begin filing an NoI for your home loan, you will need to make the payment for Stamp Duty using GRAS.
+• To begin filing an NOI for your home loan, you will need to make the payment for Stamp Duty using GRAS.

 • Remember to attach passport-sized photos of your signature to the application.